prolificinteractive/Pilas/README.md

 ### Keyboard Notifications

 Keyboard show and hide notifications are enabled by default to increase or decrease the content inset.
-The default bottom inset can be customized if a project needs a default bottom inset that is not 0
+The default bottom inset can be customized if a project needs a default bottom inset that is not 0.

 ```swift
 pilasScrollView.enableKeyboardNotifications = true
 pilasScrollView.defaultBottomInset = 0
 ```

-## Contributing to PROJECT_NAME
+## Contributing to Pilas

 To report a bug or enhancement request, feel free to file an issue under the respective heading.